 Smart parenting: helping your child grow an amazing brain

-FROM the time a baby’s head travels through the birth canal, the brain is being prepared for immediate growth and development, and the way we parent from that moment on can have an effect on how a young child’s brain is nourished and nurtured.
+From the time a baby’s head travels through the birth canal, the brain is being prepared for immediate growth and development, and the way we parent from that moment on can have an effect on how a young child’s brain is nourished and nurtured.

 Babies are born with around 200 billion brain cells called neurons but with very few connectors, or synapses, in between.